RELIGIOUS BUT

 God knew I would live to be 36 and spared my life.

-I now understood how others had testified to being
+I now understood how others had testified to being saved

 prominent deacon, a seminary student, and a man in our church choir.
 All